King Klunk: Plot

 The dinosaur chases Pooch on land but couldn't keep track of its prey.
-After losing the little dog, the dinosaur then sees the girl coonhound still being held by King Klunk, and therefore wants to make a meal out of her.
+After losing Pooch, the dinosaur then sees Poodles still being held by King Klunk, and therefore wants to make a meal out of her.

-Not wanting to relinquish anything, King Klunk puts the girl coonhound safely on a tree and goes on to brawl with the dinosaur.
+Not wanting to relinquish anything, King Klunk puts Poodles safely on a tree and goes on to brawl with the dinosaur.
 The two beasts trade attacks.
 Eventually, King Klunk comes out the victor.

-When the girl coonhound is back in King Klunk's paw, Pooch swings on jungle vines and rescues her.
+When Poodles is back in King Klunk's paw, Pooch swings on jungle vines and rescues her.
 The two dogs swing their way onto a plateau.
-As the gorilla goes after them, Pooch and the girl coonhound find a giant egg on a nest and push it toward their chaser.
+As the gorilla goes after them, Pooch and Poodles find a giant egg on a nest and push it toward their chaser.
 Upon being pinned down by the egg, King Klunk is motionless and admits defeat.

-Instead of taking pictures, Pooch and the girl coonhound tie King Klunk to the back of their boat and pull him across the Atlantic.
+Instead of taking pictures, Pooch and Poodles tie King Klunk to the back of their boat and pull him across the Atlantic.
 They decide to take their creature to the United States.

 On American soil, King Klunk, in chains, is presented at a theater where spectators come to see him.
 Suddenly, the chimpanzee cupid reappears and shoots him with another arrow.
-His mood is again changed from bored to in-loved.
-King Klunk once again set sights on the girl coonhound and starts straining the chains.
+His mood is again changed from bored to in-love.
+King Klunk once again set sights on Poodles and starts straining the chains.
 The spectators panic and flee the theater.

 King Klunk is able to escape and starts chasing the crowd on the main street.
-He eventually finds the girl coonhound, picks her up, and climbs The Empire State Building.
+He eventually finds Poodles, picks her up, and climbs the Empire State Building.

 Determined to salvage his sweetheart, Pooch boards a fighter plane and takes off.
 The little dog then fires his machine gun and cannon at the scaling gorilla.
 After landing several impacts, Pooch ultimately brings down King Klunk who falls from the building and falls to his death.
-Pooch and the girl coonhound are together again.
+Pooch and Poodles are together again.